Couple lost in woods survived on muddy water, fern fronds

 Webster and Cassens — who spent a half hour with the couple before they were airlifted out — and Michael St. John, the unit leader of the volunteers, who spoke with the couple Saturday night at MarinHealth Medical Center, recounted what it took to bring the couple home.

-“They found themselves on their hands and knees, crawling, off the trail in the brush,” St. John said.

-The couple became mired in thickets of coyote brush, blackberry vines and poison oak.
+“They found themselves on their hands and knees, crawling, off the trail in the brush,” and became mired in thickets of coyote brush, blackberry vines and poison oak, St. John said.

 The brush on the wide peninsula of hilly terrain is so dense that it swallowed up a radio and GPS monitor that rescuers dropped in the ensuing days, sucked out the sound of the searchers’ plaintive calls through loudspeakers at night, and absorbed any pleas for help that parabolic microphones were set up to capture.

+In central California, rescuers on Sunday found Cody King, who had been missing since his car got stuck in the snow near Shaver Lake in Fresno County and he tried to hike out of the area.

-On Saturday, Webster and Cassens, the 51-year-old dog handler from the California Rescue Dog Association, headed to a drainage area close to a beach.
+A day earlier in Marin County, rescuers Webster and Cassens, a 51-year-old dog handler from the California Rescue Dog Association, headed to a drainage area close to a beach.

 For two hours, they forged over, under and through the brush.
 They followed a narrow deer trail briefly before it was consumed by undergrowth and that’s when they heard the bewildered “hello.”